Klaviyo pricing plans explained

 How to avoid paying too much

-The key to minimising your Klaviyo cost is understanding that ‘active’ is not the same as ‘actively engaged’.
+The key to reducing your Klaviyo cost is understanding that ‘active’ is not the same as ‘actively engaged’.

 Try segmenting all active profiles (subscribers, non-subscribers, customers, non-customers), by their actual level of engagement.
 You will be amazed by how many of them have shown very little or no engagement whatsoever.